argonne-lcf/ai-testbed-userdocs/docs/cerebras/cerebras.md

 Cerebras
 ========

-**Note: This documentation is correct as of 5 March 2022. **
+### System Overview
+TODO need a paragraph plus a diagram briefly describing a CS-2 and ANL's CS2 configuration.

 *Cerebras's current Python support is built around Cerebras Estimator, which inherits from TensorFlow Estimator.*
 Cerebras Release 1.2 will introduce PyTorch support.
+Release 1.1 includes a preview of the PyTorch support.

 Keras models can be converted to TF Estimator and to Cerebras Estimator.
 See <https://www.tensorflow.org/tutorials/estimator/keras_model_to_estimator>